Attendance Requirements and Examinations

 If a student is found responsible for violating the Academic Integrity Policy, a conduct file will be created for the student and will include supporting documentation as well as the final determination.
 Students found responsible for violating the Academic Integrity Policy could have notations made on their transcript regarding these violations and the sanctions imposed.

 Investigations into allegations of academic dishonesty will take place regardless of a student’s status at the University or in a particular class.
 If found responsible for a violation, academic and administrative sanctions may be imposed even if a student dropped or withdrew from the course or withdrew from the university.

 Sanctions are the consequences imposed on the student for acts of academic misconduct.
 There are two kinds of sanctions: academic sanctions and administrative sanctions.
 Either one or both types may be imposed for any act of academic misconduct.

 a.
 Academic Sanctions:

-The faculty member teaching the course in which the academic misconduct occurred has the discretion to impose an academic sanction she or he deems appropriate, including but not limited to:
+The faculty member teaching the course in which the academic misconduct occurred has the discretion to impose an academic sanction s/he deems appropriate, including but not limited to:

 - Awarding no credit for the academic exercise for which there was academic misconduct.
-If the faculty member chooses to award no credit, she or he may choose to allow the student to complete an alternative assignment or examination and average the two grades together.
+If the faculty member chooses to award no credit, s/he may choose to allow the student to complete an alternative assignment or examination and average the two grades together.
 However the faculty member is under no obligation to do so.